brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README-ITSM.md

 It is essential for the executor of the configuration procedures to pay close attention to the configurations being performed and ensure that the results align with the ITSM-Templates standard.
 This ensures consistency and compliance with organizational standards across all workstations.

+3. **NewDNSRegistering.vbs**: Located within the directory `C:\ITSM-Templates\PostIngress\` are various scripts aimed at facilitating post-ingress configurations for workstations within the COMPANY Active Directory (AD) Forest structure.
+This particular script registers the new DNS data for the workstation.
+To execute, right-click on the script and choose `"Run with command prompt`.
+Upon execution, the script will register the new workstation data in the DNS Servers of the COMPANY AD Forest structure.

+4. **ProfileImprinting.vbs**: Located in the directory C:\ITSM-Templates\PostIngress\, this script facilitates the registration of a user's profile on the workstation.
+To execute, right-click on the script and select "Run with command prompt."
+After the user has logged on three times, the script will imprint the user's domain profile on the workstation, enabling them to use the workstation outside COMPANY's network environment.

-11. **NEXT COMING SOON**: Our continuous improvement process means new scripts will be added to address evolving ITSM needs, offering more innovative and efficient tools to enhance IT service delivery.
+5. **NEXT COMING SOON**: Our continuous improvement process means new scripts will be added to address evolving ITSM needs, offering more innovative and efficient tools to enhance IT service delivery.

 ## Additional Assistance
 For further help or to find more detailed information on prerequisites and environment configuration, please refer to the README-main.md file.